emberjs/rfcs/text/0000-template.md

 This RFC is an amendment to the Custom Model Classes RFC (https://github.com/emberjs/rfcs/pull/487).
-Based on implementation feedback, we discovered we could simplify the arguments to `attributesDefinitonFor` and `relationshipsDefinitionFor` to drop the string argument and always pass in an object.
+Based on implementation feedback, we discovered we could simplify the arguments to `attributesDefinitionFor` and `relationshipsDefinitionFor` to drop the string argument and always pass in an object.